itsdikey/Smart-Fan-App-Regular/README.md

-# Smart Fan App Regular
+# Smart Fan App Controller

+## Used to connect to the smart fan